Teaching Gyrotonic exercise inspired Nina Didner to enroll in the Pre-Health Post-Baccalaureate Certificate Program at Meredith.

 Having lived in both New York and Philadelphia, she moved to Raleigh two years ago and says it’s the prettiest place she’s ever lived.

 She was drawn to Meredith’s Pre-Health Post-Baccalaureate Certificate Program because it would allow her to take an upper-level biology elective, as well as the semester-long biochemistry course.
-Nina said that her experiences with the program’s adviser, Andrea Marritt, were a large part of what she enjoyed about the program.
+Nina said that her experiences with the program’s advisor, Andrea Marritt, were a large part of what she enjoyed about the program.
 With Marritt, Nina conducted physiology research on neural conductance velocity in earthworms.

 “Dr. Marritt individualized the program for each student,” Nina said.
 “She helped me choose my classes based on my background and was my favorite part of the program.”